zemadimoorse/bayou_project/README.md

-# Utility Billing Parser
+# Utility Data Parser

 ## 💡 Description and Technical Details

-This application is designed to automate the process of extracting billing data from utility company websites.
+This application is designed to automate the process of extracting data from utility company websites.
 The system uses **Selenium** and **WebDriver** to navigate and interact with web pages, logging in with provided credentials.

 After logging in, it classifies links into categories like **account**, **billing**, and **usage**.
 It then sequentially loads each classified URL to parse HTML content and JSON network call responses, ultimately extracting user data.
 The current implementation is **synchronous**, but future plans include introducing **asynchronous** processing and **batching** of users for improved efficiency.
 Error handling and retry mechanisms are planned for a later design phase.